naufalso/naufalso.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
-description: My personal GitHub repository.
+description: My personal public GitHub repository.
+Unfortunately, due to the policy, most of my projects are private and cannot be shared and listed here.
 nav: true
 nav_order: 3
 ---